AndriyMulyar/bert_document_classification/examples/ml4health_2019_replication/data/README.md

 Data cannot be directly included with source code.
 You must sign the appropriate agreements [here](https://portal.dbmi.hms.harvard.edu/projects/n2c2-nlp/).

 After clone this repository, place the datasets here.
-The data is spread over multiple files for each dataset, find below a step-by-step guide to insure you have the appropriate data.
+The data is spread over multiple files for each dataset.
+Find below a step-by-step guide to insure you have the appropriate data.
 #### N2C2 2006
 From "2006 De-identification and Smoking Status Challenge Downloads" section on DBMI portal: